 The nonprofit Inamori Foundation was established in 1984 by Dr. Kazuo Inamori, founder and chairman emeritus of Kyocera Corporation and KDDI Corporation.
 The Kyoto Prize was founded in 1985.
 This year's Kyoto Prize Laureates also include:

-For more information, see the Inamori Foundation announcement, "The 2011 Kyoto Prize Laureates."
+For more information, see the Inamori Foundation website.

 As a non-regulatory agency of the U.S. Department of Commerce, NIST promotes U.S. innovation and industrial competitiveness by advancing measurement science, standards and technology in ways that enhance economic security and improve our quality of life.